abhisheksanghai/abhisheksanghai.github.io/_drafts/2019-08-29-IndiaMLHiring.md

 ---

 Recently I participated in one of the hackathons organized by Analytics Vidhya "IndiaMLHiring".
 The way it works is we get a training data with target variables and a test data without target variable.
-The test data received is 40% of the entire test data and rest 60% is kept hidden.
-We are allowed to make submissions and test our model's accuracy against the 40% test data.
+The test data provided is 40% of the entire test data and rest 60% is kept hidden.
+We are allowed to make submissions and test our model's accuracy against this 40% of test data.
 These gives us a rank on Public Leaderboard.
 Once the contest is over, our final marked submission is tested against the remaining
 60% of the test data which is unseen to the model.
 The results from this gives us a new rank which constitutes Private Leaderboard and is the final rank.